hoishing/mini-authenticator/README.md

 ## Features

 - no special permission need: we don't read / write your web pages
-- simple, signle-purpose: just paste your key and we generate the [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password) for [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication)
+- simple, single-purpose: just paste your key and we generate the [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password) for [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication)
 - secure: we do **NOT** store your keys in any places (cookies, chrome storage, cloud ... etc)
 - offline: no sensitive data transmitted over the internet
 - open source: everyone can check the source code integrity